HydranceAK/3D-Printed-RC-Car/README.md

 Everything was / will be designed using Solidworks.
 Onshape may be used for gears.

+Im making this project because I really want a fast and powerful RC Car like traxxas, but for cheaper :D.

 **Features of the car:**

 - FWD